krsukanto/openshift-tekton-june-2022/Day1/README.md

 hostname -i
 ```

-The expectation is, what IP address is assigned to the nginx_pause container, it will reflect within the nginx container as well, as they share the network stack, hence they share the IP address.
+The expectation is, whatever IP address is assigned to the nginx_pause container, it will reflect within the nginx container as well, as they share the network stack.
 These two containers are collectively called as a Pod.

 #### API Server
 - this component implements the Orchestration features as REST API